-Please note that the full conversation is available to Wine Scholar Guild members only.
-Become a member today.
+Please note that the full conversation is now available for free!

 Kevin Day: Let’s start with a foundation.
 Despite recent news of the Vin Méthode Nature charter in France, on a global level, there is still no definitive definition of what natural wine is, and one could even argue that the Vin Méthode Nature only goes so far.
 So, how do you define natural wine?
 Let’s start with Simon.

 [Natural wine] is not a religion, a creed or a caste — at least it shouldn’t be.